Store Creation

 } handledBy storedPersons.addPerson

-// So the flow defines the action `A`, that the handle-code will receive,
+// so the flow defines the action `A` which the handle-code will receive,

 }